dhanu0503/Design-and-Implementation-of-an-8-Bit-Multiplexer-Using-Cadence-EDA-Tools/README.md

 #### Key Components:

   + Inputs (I0 to I7): These are the eight data inputs, from which one will be selected based on the state of the select lines.
   + Select Lines (S0, S1, S2): Three select lines determine which input (I0 to I7) is connected to the output.
-The binary combination of the select lines corresponds to one of the eight inputs:
+The binary combination of the select lines corresponds to one of the eight inputs

-        000 → I0
-        001 → I1
-        010 → I2
-        011 → I3
-        100 → I4
-        101 → I5
-        110 → I6
-        111 → I7

   + Output (Y): The output carries the value of the selected input.

 #### Gate-level Implementation: